Vikkesh/Vikkesh/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Vikkesh
 ================================================================================================================================
 Full Stack Web Developer
 ------------------------
 I’m building UniRush, a platform to bring all campus SMEs under one roof—because why not make life easier for students and businesses?

 I dabble in full stack web development and am always learning new things—whether it's SaaS, building good architecture , better querying, or just how to avoid 2-hour debugging sessions caused by a missing quotation.
+I also practice my Data Structures and Algos for better design plans.

 I love building things, collaborating on cool ideas, and having productive sessions with like-minded folks.
-Oh, I also do some DSA occasionally.

 Always up for learning, brainstorming, and working on exciting projects.